Pennsylvania congressional district map lawsuit ends quietly | Times Leader

 “I 100% believe that the claims were meritorious when I filed them.
 I believe they’re meritorious now,” Zimolong said.
 “Unfortunately, a three-judge panel disagreed on whether our clients have standing to raise those claims.
 The claims were not adjudicated as being unmeritorious.”

-The group that sued was denied a request for a temporary restraining order by U.S. District Judge Jennifer P. Wilson in February, then asked the U.S. Supreme Court to reconsider that request.
+The group that was denied a request for a temporary restraining order by U.S. District Judge Jennifer P. Wilson in February, then to reconsider that request.

 When the U.S. Supreme Court turned it down, the underlying lawsuit went back to Wilson, who with two other judges ruled the plaintiffs lacked legal standing on the critical issues — whether the new congressional districts violate federal election law and if the state Supreme Court overstepped its authority by making changes to the election calendar.